openemp/openemp-documentation/docs/index.md

 # Welcome to OpenEMP

-Yes! we just started.
+Yeah! we just started.
 Welcome to the documentation, we'll be happy to see your contribution :)